 Friday.
 November 14th 7:30–9:30 PM CLICK HERE TO RSVP

 Steven Poser, PhD, LP, is on the faculty of CMPS and NYGSP.
 He has been an exhibiting artist for over 20 years.
 Though This Be Madness (2014), RosettaBooks, follows his first book, The Misfit.

 • Semester Course

 Introduction to Modern Psychoanalysis

-This popular course offers the fundamentals of psychoanalysis in general and modern psychoanalytic theory and technique in particular to those considering psychoanalytic training.
+This popular course offers the fundamentals of modern psychoanalytic theory and technique to those considering psychoanalytic training.
 Topics include transference, resistance, countertransference, and emotional communication.
-Open to clinicians and the public.
+Open to clinicians and the public

 • Open Seminars for Clinicians

 To Have and to Hold: The Compulsive Hoarder